 - sugar to taste (optional)

-Heat the water and stir the sea salt into the hot water until dissolved.
+Heat the water and stir the sea salt into the warm water until dissolved.
 Let cool to room temp.

 Layer all into a 2 quart jar.
 Pour the salt water brine into the jar over the chilies, pressing them down under the liquid.
 If you need to add more brine, remember to use the ratio of 1 teaspoon salt per 1 cup of water.